george-hawkins/arf-drone/pixhawk-setup.md

 Add these next steps to the list of wizard steps documented above.
 Geofencing doesn't warrant an image, just explain that I enabled it (it defaults to off) and that it'll limit your flight distances and you may want to up the values once you're happy with longer range missions.

-**Update:** I eventually disabled geofence, it seems to require an extremely precise initial position fix so that it can determine the bounds of the fence and waiting for such a fix often prevented arming.
+**Update:** geofence requires a precise initial position fix (see the GPS section elsewhere) so that it can determine the bounds of the fence.
+If you're setting things up initially indoors with your GPS unit balanced on a windowsill it can be hard to achive the GPS accuracy needed and as a result you won't be able to arm the flight controller (the error "check fence" will keep on being displayed on the HUD when you attempt to arm).
+So you may want to disable geofence initially and only enable it later when you're ready to really go outdoors where the GPS unit has a clearer view of the sky.

 TODO: can you see the accuracy of the current fix anywhere and how accurate a fix things like geofencing want?